rubensworks/PhD-Thesis/content/querying-evolving/query-engine.md

 depending on whether or not the pattern is respectively static or dynamic.
-This assignment must maintain the hierarchical structure of the original query, in some cases this causes triple patterns to be present in the dynamic query when using complex operators like \union to maintain correct query semantics.
+This assignment must maintain the hierarchical structure of the original query, in some cases this causes triple patterns to be present in the dynamic query when using complex operators like `UNION` to maintain correct query semantics.
 An example of this query transformation for our basic query from [](#query-evolving_listing:usecase:basicquery) can be found in [](#query-evolving_listing:usecase:staticquery) and [](#query-evolving_listing:usecase:dynamicquery).